rodorad/platform-wiki-notes/Accessing-the-inside-of-a-warden-container.md

 This document explains how to get inside a warden container that runs a given application.

 The following is assumed:
-- `jq` is installed on all of the machines we will be using (it's as simple as `apt-get install jq` if you don't have it)
+- `jq` is installed on all of the machines we will be using (it's as simple as `apt-get install jq` if you don't have it).
-- `alamakota` is the administrator password
+- `alamakota` is the administrator password.
-- `butla-rest-demo.example.com` is the url the application is using
+- `butla-rest-demo.example.com` is the url the application is using.

 ### Jumpbox
-Connect to the jumpbox and change the current directory to `~/workspace/deployments/cf-boshworkspace`
+Connect to the jumpbox and change the current directory to `~/workspace/deployments/cf-boshworkspace`.

 ### Gorouter IP
 Find the IP address of the machine with the gorouter: `bosh vms | awk -F\| '/api/{ print $5 }'`.